 When planning for retirement, most people think of traditional vehicles like stocks, bonds, and mutual funds.
-However, as the investment landscape evolves, one option is standing out more clearly than ever: private equity.
+However, as the investment landscape evolves, one option is standing out more clearly than ever: private equity (PE).
 Long the domain of institutional investors, private equity is now increasingly accessible to individual investors—and it’s proving to be a powerful tool for building lasting retirement wealth.

 So, why is private equity a natural fit for your retirement?
 Let’s explore its many advantages and how it can be strategically used to create a resilient, high-growth retirement portfolio.